F0cket/web-scraper/README.md

 =====

 **Modules:**
-* playsound,
+* playsound
 * selenium

 **Others:**
-* gecko driver to scrape with firefox,
+* gecko driver to scrape with firefox
 * chromedriver to scrape with chrome

 Currently chrome and firefox are the only browsers supported.
 Others should be implemented in the future.